Superwoman (Crime Syndicate): 52 and Countdown

-In 52 Week 52, a recreation of Earth-3 is shown as a part of the new Multiverse.
+In 52 #52, a recreation of Earth-3 is shown as a part of the new Multiverse.
 In the depiction are characters that are altered versions of the original Justice Society of America, including Wonder Woman.
 The character is not identified in 52, but later in Countdown to Final Crisis, which identifies her as Superwoman of the "Crime Society of America", on an alternative world which is a reversed version of Earth-2.
 Based on comments by Grant Morrison, this alternate universe is not the pre-Crisis Earth-Three, making this a new character unrelated to previous versions.
 Morrison also suggests that the Earth-3 and Antimatter Superwomen both exist post-52.
 Like the antimatter iteration of the character, she is indeed both a Lois Lane and Wonder Woman counterpart, despite possessing Kryptonian abilities such as heat vision.
 In Countdown, she is recruited into Monarch's army but has her eyes gouged out by Jason Todd.